 On March 25, 1510, French linguist, astronomer, Cabbalist, diplomat, professor, and religious universalist Guillaume Postel was born.
+A universal and cosmopolitan spirit, Postel is the most characteristic French representative of the Christian Kabbalah.

 “Ibn Sina says more in one or two pages than does Galen in five or six large volumes” Guillaume Postel